vesoft-inc/nebula-docs/docs-2.0/15.contribution/how-to-contribute.md

 ### Step 1: Confirm the project donation

-Contact the official Nebula Graph staff via email, WeChat, Slack, etc. to confirm the donation project.
-The project will be donated to the [Nebula Contrib organization](https://github.com/nebula-contrib).
+Contact the official NebulaGraph staff via email, WeChat, Slack, etc. to confirm the donation project.
+The project will be donated to the [NebulaGraph Contrib organization](https://github.com/nebula-contrib).

 Email address: info@vesoft.com